Downsizing your home | What to expect - NAB

-What downsizing means for your next move
+What downsizing means when buying your next home?

 Pros and cons of downsizing

-Equity and LVR
+Equity and LVR (loan to value ratio)

 Borrowing power